 Email firstname.lastname@example.org for more information.

-May 5-9 – 'Portraiture' with Sergey Eylanbekov, FNSS, $650 plus material and model fees
+Fundamentals of Sculpting the Human Form with Sergey Eylanbekov, FNSS, $650, plus materials and model fees

 The workshop will provide an in-depth exploration of the human form through modeling in water-based clay.
 Participants will model a half-size figure (choice of standing, sitting, or reclining) on a 30-inch armature working from the same model each day.
 Each person will receive individual attention, including demonstrations in sculpture and drawing, if needed.